BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 **Cons** - Adds complexity and op-sec burden for multiple private keys

-**When to use** - When storing large amounts, when users are likely to be very knowledgeable
+**When to use** - When storing large amounts, when users are confident and able to manually back up their recovery-phrase.

 **When not to use** - For small amounts, when users are likely to be new to bitcoin

 **Variations** - number of keys, key storage, distribution, add social recovery

 **Products that use this scheme** - Electrum, Casa,Unchained Capital, Armory, Guarda, Caravan